 The role of a revenue manager is one of the most important in a hotel or other organisations like airlines or tourism companies.
 She/he is overlooking the revenue and sometimes reservation department of these companies.

 Her/His role is to manage and optimise the overall revenue of the hotel(s) by implementing effective pricing, distribution, and marketing strategies.
 She/He predicts and decides on the room prices by analysing the market and the competition.

 - Revenue Manager

 - Revenue Strategy Manager

 What is the role of a Revenue Manager?

-A hotel revenue manager is responsible for maximizing the revenue and profitability of a hotel by managing room rates and occupancy levels.
+A hotel revenue manager is responsible for maximising the revenue and profitability of a hotel by managing room rates and occupancy levels.

-This may involve setting room rates, monitoring market trends, analyzing data, and implementing strategies to increase occupancy and revenue.
+This may involve setting room rates, monitoring market trends, analysing data, and implementing strategies to increase occupancy and revenue.

 A revenue manager may also work with the sales team to develop promotional packages and discounts to attract guests, as well as with the marketing team to promote the hotel through various channels (Booking, Trivago…).

-In addition, a revenue manager may be responsible for managing the hotel’s revenue management system, which helps to track and analyze data related to room rates, occupancy, and revenue.
+In addition, a revenue manager may be responsible for managing the hotel’s revenue management system, which helps to track and analyse data related to room rates, occupancy, and revenue.